MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Debug-CsDataConference.md

 # Debug-CsDataConference

 ## SYNOPSIS
-Returns diagnostic information for the data conferencing capabilities included in Skype for Business Server 2015.
+Returns diagnostic information for the data conferencing capabilities included in Skype for Business Server.

 ## SYNTAX